sithart/short_notes_on_machine_learning/content/machine_learning_engineering/yaml/strings.md

 draft: false
 ---

-Strings in
+Strings in YAML files can have no quotations, double-quotes, or single-quotes.

 {{< highlight yaml >}}
 ---
-# This is a comment.
+- This is a string.
-name: Chris
-job: Wikimedia
-pet: dog
----
+- "This is a string."
+- 'This is a string.'
 {{< /highlight >}}